 Q: I have signed the forms incorrectly and when I submitted it, I got an error.
 I fixed the signature (per the Signature Instructions), and the enrollment tool still will not accept my forms.
 What should be done?

-A: Unfortunately, you will need to generate a new version of the forms, refill it out, sign it correctly, and then resubmit it to the enrollment tool.
+A: Unfortunately, you will need to generate a new version of the forms, complete the fields again, sign it correctly, and then resubmit it to the enrollment tool.

 Q: What if I need to update information on the forms?